nikitavoloboev/data/macOS/apps/alfred/Awgo.md

 Will try to document things I know on how to effectively use it or at least how I use it here.
 It is really powerful and when combined with the speed and awesomeness of Go, things can't get better.

+# Notes

+- using macOS console app is a lot nicer than using Alfred debugger
+	- you can access it by running `workflow:`